FedEx Corporation (FDX) and the Battle of Fundamentals vs. Technicals

-FedEx Corporation (NYSE:FDX) went up by 0.51% from its latest closing price compared to the recent 1-year high of $319.90.
-The company’s stock price has collected -1.23% of loss in the last five trading sessions.
-Barron’s reported 5 hours ago that FedEx Earnings Show Inflation, Bottlenecks Are a Problem For Stocks
+FedEx Corporation (NYSE:FDX) went down by -0.06% from its latest closing price compared to the recent 1-year high of $319.90.
+The company’s stock price has collected -9.69% of loss in the last five trading sessions.
+Press Release reported 2 hours ago that FedEx Logistics Expands Worldwide Operations with New Office in Korea

 Is It Worth Investing in FedEx Corporation (NYSE :FDX) Right Now?